 Technology and Workforce Development

 An inclusive organization is one that’s able to leverage diversity of skills, experience and perspectives in a way that enables everyone to give their best and delivers competitive advantage.
-Why go out in winter – come learn in an inclusive online environment and meet people you would otherwise never know!
+Come learn in an inclusive online environment and meet people you would otherwise never know!
 12 SHRM PDCs will be offered at the completion of the course.

 An inclusive organization is one that’s able to leverage diversity of skills, experience and perspectives in a way that enables everyone to give their best and delivers competitive advantage.
 Using the web and interactive learning technologies, this D&I Essentials series focuses upon defining the elements of diversity and inclusion and building the framework for creating a robust D&I approach in the workplace.
 Learning from multiple presenters, all leaders in the D&I field, participants will receive guidance on creating a diverse and inclusive working environment.